genzsde/Loan-Prediction/README.md

 # Loan Prediction

 This Data Analytics project aims to predict whether an individual will be eligible to receive a loan from a bank.
 As we know, obtaining a loan from a bank can be quite challenging.
 This project addresses the real-time issue by determining eligibility for receiving a loan based on certain criteria and documents.
+Our model achieves a prediction accuracy of 85%, making it a reliable tool for loan eligibility assessment.

 ## Technologies